akarapetian/Scrum-Team-6---Fast-Food-App/README.md

 # BUGS
 - program is currently crashing with [] index out of range when editing menu prices, then selecting a different restaurant
+   - could be caused by persistentEditor being open

 # Contributors
 - Alek Peratoner     : Product Manager